 Brokers charge commissions for trading futures contracts and they can vary, depending on the broker.
-There is also a spread between bid and ask and when liquidity is lower the spread can be a bit higher than usual.
+There is also a spread between bid and ask, and when liquidity is lower the spread can be higher than usual.
 A futures contract is a levered instrument because the initial margin is lower than the value of the actual commodity you want to buy with a futures contract.
-If a standard silver futures contract is too big for you, you can check E-mini silver futures contract, whose size is 2,500 troy ounces.
+If a standard silver futures contract is too big for you, you can check e-mini silver futures contract, with a size of 2,500 troy ounces.

-Some of the ETFs might also have leverage, so you’ll need to check basic characteristics of the ETF before investing.
+Some of the ETFs might have leverage, so you'll need to check the basic characteristics of the ETF before investing.
 You should also check the expense ratio of your ETF, which is a measure of its cost.
-Depending on a broker that you use, you might also have commissions and fees for trading ETFs.
+Depending on the broker that you use, you might pay commissions and fees for trading ETFs.

 4. Trade silver stocks

 Although silver is considered a safe haven asset, it is not always the most profitable investment.
-After 2011, its price has been in a downtrend and it was not very rewarding to own silver.
-There are also other instruments that can be used as a protection.
-VIX, or a fear index, trades higher in case of a market decline.
+After 2011, its price has been in a downtrend, and it was not very rewarding to own silver.
+There are also other instruments that can be used as protection.
+The VIX, or fear index, trades higher in case of a stock market decline.
 You can also invest in major currency pairs ETFs or the U.S. Dollar Index ETF.